 "I...
 I should be asking you the same thing!" was all she could say, still fighting to make sense of her racing thoughts.
 "I mean... you're a chef now?
 I just... what... how...?"

 "I know, I know," he cut her off with a quiet laugh.
 "My life's been completely turned upside down and inside out these past couple of years.
-Not that I'm complaining, of course.
-It was in desperate need of an overhaul."
+Not that I'm complaining... it was definitely in need of an overhaul."

-He paused for a moment, as if mulling something over.
+He paused for a moment, looking thoughtful.
 Finally, he jerked his thumb in the direction of the door.
-"This is kind of spur of the moment, but there's a coffee shop right next door.
+"This is kind of spur of the moment, but there's a coffee place right next door.
 Would you... like to grab a cup of coffee?
 You know, catch up?"
-He chuckled sheepishly, suddenly looking slightly embarrassed at his own presumption. "...If you have the time, that is.
+He chuckled sheepishly, suddenly looking embarrassed at his own presumption. "...If you have the time, that is.
 It's just... been so long.
 I'd love to hear about how everything's been going with you."

 In that moment, Meredith may as well have been a deer caught in headlights.
 "Um... yeah, sure!" she heard herself blurt without even thinking, out of almost automatic politeness.
 She felt herself instantly regret her decision.
 Oh, god.
 What was she doing?
 Why did she say yes?
 What had she gotten herself into?
 As she looked up into those piercing, piercing turquoise eyes, she felt a wave of terror inexplicably seize her.
 She suddenly felt the urge to run... run far away, as fast as her feet would carry her, back into a safe, predictable world where Chris Shumway was nothing more than a distant, intangible figure from her past, never to return to her present...